 Sarongs are good for sunbathing and they can also double as a cover-up to go and sit at the beach bar for a sunset cocktail.
 I prefer the ones made of cotton, and as big as they can get.

 Don’t forget to pack a foldable hat, a cap, or a bandana.
-They are key to protect you from the sun and provide extra shade to your face when need be.
+They are key to protecting you from the sun and providing extra shade to your face when need be.
 Besides, they’re great to hide horrible beach hair!